 To extend the life of your down sleeping bag or jacket, try not to wash it too often at home either.
 Once or twice per year is usually enough.
 Also, make sure you use the proper detergent.
-Nikwax Down Cleaning and Waterproofing (#ad) is a popular option.
-You can spot clean as necessary.
+You can also spot clean as necessary.

 One drawback to down insulation is that it tends to have an odor.
 Even when it’s clean and new.
 Usually, it just smells a bit musty.
 In some cases, it downright stinks like a barnyard.
 The odor tends to worsen when the down becomes wet.
 Both goose and duck down can smell.

 Natural oils and fats from the ducks or geese cause the odor.
 If the odor is particularly strong, it is usually caused by something living in the down like bacteria, fungus, or mites.
 Dust and other contaminants that were not washed off during processing can also add to the smell.

 Generally, duck down has a stronger odor than goose down.
 There are a number of theories as to why this is.
 It could have to do with the diet of the birds.
 Another theory is that ducks tend to collect more dirt, bacteria, and other contamination on their down because their chest rubs against the ground because they are shorter.